 Friday, 24 November 2017

-Medical rehabilitation services are set for a significant overhaul, following the launch of Australia’s first Centre for Innovative Technologies in Rehabilitation Settings (CITRS) at the University of Newcastle (UON).
+Medical rehabilitation services are set for a significant overhaul, following the launch of Australia’s first Centre for Rehab Innovations (CRI) at the University of Newcastle (UON).

 The Centre aims to be a “one-stop-shop” for business, industry and government sectors to work with researchers and clinicians in hospital, residential and aged-care settings, developing new interventions that promote health resilience and patient recovery.